IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 // +kubebuilder:rbac:groups=core,resources=pods,verbs=get;list;watch
 ```

-**Kubebuilder markers are tricky since they are written in comments.**
+**KubeBuilder markers are tricky since they are written in comments.**

 KubeBuilder markers, i.e. single-line comments which start with a plus, followed by a marker name enable config and code generation.
 They are extremely important, especially when used for RBAC (role-based access control).
 The `controller-gen` utility, listed in
-your `bin` directory, is what actually code and YAML files from these markers.
+your `bin` directory, is what actually generates code and YAML files from these markers.

 ```go
 // generate rbac to get, list, watch, create, update and patch the memcached status the nencached resource